leafo/lapis/docs/models.md

 `fetch` relations can use a preload function to handle loading data for many objects at once.

-The preloader function recieves four arguments:
+The preloader function receives four arguments:

 * an array table of model instances that should be preloaded
 * any options passed to the original call to `preload`